YellowDummy/SmolEngine/README.md

 ### Windows
 1. Install Vulkan SDK (1.2 or higher)
 2. Call Win-GenProject.bat or run ```premake5 vs2019```
-3. Go to Libraries\vulkan and extract libs.7z
+3. Extract libs.7z in Libraries\vulkan
-4. Go to Libraries\assimp and extract libs.7z
+4. Extract libs.7z in Libraries\assimp
-5. Go to Libraries\fmod\libs and copy all dll's to output folder
+5. Copy all dll's from Libraries\fmod\libs to output (bin\) folder
 6. Under configuration properties makes sure that Yojimbo project is set to "build"